 ...
 In this regard there are many facts which are beyond the ken of human reason.
-An awareness about them grows from certain sources which have nothings to do with philosophical understanding.9
+An awareness about them grows from

-The question arises why is there so much emphasis in the overall Qur'anic worldview on the prospect of resurrection or rebirth in the hereafter, the next world - alakhirah, in the terminology of the Qur'an.
+The question arises why is there so much emphasis in overall Qur'anic worldview on the prospect of resurrection or rebirth in the hereafter, the next world - alakhirah, in the terminology of the Qur'an.
 The answer is that, for one thing, it helps man towards a moral and spiritual uplift here and now.
 Clear and transparent descriptions of the extremely fascinating paraphernalia of heaven and of the most dreadful upheaval that characterizes hell are meant for persuading individuals to lead a good life in this world and deterring them from the evil ways.
 In the hereafter, it has been promised, the principle of personal accountability and equitable justice will reign supreme.
 No proxy will be permitted and no sharing of burdens will be allowed.
 Every individual will be treated strictly in accordance with his own deeds alone and on the behest of the deeds of no one else.
 The Qur'an says: